-The attorneys at Hill Law Firm have pursued in excess of 100 tire failure cases against tire manufacturers such as Michelin, BF Goodrich, Uniroyal, Goodyear, Dunlop, Cooper, Firestone, Bridgestone, Continental, General, Pirelli, Nexen, and Yokohama, in Texas and throughout the US in states such as Arizona, California, Florida, Georgia, Indiana, Nevada, New Mexico, New York, Oklahoma, Tennessee, and Utah.
+The attorney at Hill Law Firm has pursued in excess of 100 tire failure cases against tire manufacturers such as Michelin, BF Goodrich, Uniroyal, Goodyear, Dunlop, Cooper, Firestone, Bridgestone, Continental, General, Pirelli, Nexen, and Yokohama, in Texas and throughout the US in states such as Arizona, California, Florida, Georgia, Indiana, Nevada, New Mexico, New York, Oklahoma, Tennessee, and Utah.
 Our attorneys have traveled to Italy and Korea to depose key factory workers at tire plants.

 We have the knowledge and resources to pursue your tire case and protect your rights.

-If you or a loved one has been injured by a defective tire, contact the San Antonio Tire Defect Lawyers at Hill Law Firm today.
+If you or a loved one has been injured by a defective tire, contact the San Antonio Tire Defect Lawyer at Hill Law Firm today.
 It is important to preserve the evidence, such as the tire and tread fragments and immediately inspect the scene of the accident, so do not delay.